 - 700g / 1.2 lb skinless chicken thighs or 2 large chicken breasts , halved horizontally (Note 2)

 - 3 capsicums / bell peppers , deseeded and sliced (red, yellow or green)

 - 1 large onion , halved and sliced thickly (brown, yellow, white or red)

 - 1 large avocado , halved and sliced

 - Sour cream

-- Lime wedges
+- Fresh lime wedges